trimble-oss/website-modus.trimble.com/content/components/toasts.md

 - Keep titles three to five words if possible.
 - For titles, use title case and capitalize prepositions of four letters or more.
 - Messages should tell the user what’s happening in friendly, non-technical language.
-- If the message requires a user to take action in order to continue or successfully complete a task, use an [alert](/components/alerts/) instead.
+- If the message requires a user to take action in order to continue or complete a task, use an [alert](/components/alerts/) instead.
 - For messages, use full sentences with punctuation.
 Use sentence case.